Inventory Management

 FAQs

-Inventory management is the high-level strategy and planning (forecasting, ordering policy), while inventory control is the granular execution (tracking, counting, physical security) of that strategy.
+Inventory management is the high-level strategy and planning (forecasting, policy-setting), while inventory control is the granular execution and tracking (counting, warehouse security) of that strategy.

-Carrying costs (or holding costs) are the expenses associated with storing unsold goods, including warehousing, insurance, depreciation, and the opportunity cost of the capital tied up.
+Carrying costs are the total expenses of holding unsold goods, including warehouse rent, labor, insurance, taxes, depreciation, and the opportunity cost of the capital tied up in the products.

-Dead stock refers to inventory that has not sold and is unlikely to sell in the future.
-It is a liability that often must be written off, resulting in a financial loss.
+Dead stock refers to inventory that is unlikely to ever be sold, often due to obsolescence, damage, or extreme shifts in consumer taste.
+It is a significant liability that must eventually be written off as a loss.

 The Bottom Line